CCKJon/cookbook/frontend/JOURNAL.md

 Create login authentication so that only when logged in can a person update or delete a recipe.

 Create a "favorites" list for logged in people - favorites page should have prompt to login if not already logged in.
+-create functionality so that you can only favorite a recipe if you're logged in.
+-logged in users should only be able to see recipes that they've favorited

 login user page that displays a list of submitted recipes by user, allowing only the author to update or delete recipes submitted by said author